TripleSBinPicking/bin_picking_environment/documentation/NDDS tutorial.md

 # NDDS tutorial

 By following the original tutorial found [here](https://github.com/TripleSBinPicking/bin_picking_environment/blob/master/documentation/resources/NDDS.pdf), most things will be explained.
-In this file there will be some addendums to the tutorial for points that are not clear or things that are unnecessary.
+In this file there will be some additions to the tutorial for points that are not clear or things that are unnecessary.

 ## Installation
 In step 1, the original writers want you to get the file via GitHub lfs, but this does not work at the time.
 So for an alternative we provide a compressed version of the code [here](https://github.com/NVIDIA/Dataset_Synthesizer/releases/download/1.2.2/ndds_1.2.2.zip).